bohuie/skillsAnalysis/README.md

 docker-compose up
 ```

 to start all containers.
-Then navigate to `localhost:8000` to view the webpage.
+Then navigate to `127.0.0.1:PORT_NUMBER` to view the webpage.
+The default port number is `8000`

 **Note: If you at any point added or removed any dependencies from React or Django, you will have to re-build the docker images.
 Follow the First time setup guide on how to build the images.
 If Django model is modified, you will have to re-initialize the database as well.**